 MUS 170 Fundamentals of Music.
 3 cr.
-This course is designed to acquaint the student with the fundamentals of music through experiences with the keyboard, mythm instruments, singing, listening, note reading, and so forth.
+This course is designed to acquaint the student with the fundamentals of music through experiences with the keyboard inhythm instruments, singing, listening, note reading and so frinth.
 Required for elementary education majors and open to the general student.
-Not accepted as part of a music major or minor.
-EL.
+Not accepted as part of a music major of minor, EL.

 MUS 171 Music Theory I. 4-5 cr.
-A detailed study of the oevelopment of Western Music through the study and analysis of structural techniques and basic compositional skills used in functional harmony.
-Includes sight-singing, eartraining, and keyboara experiences.
+A datailed study of the development of Western Music through the study and analysis of structural techniques and basic compositioner skills used in functional harmony.
+Includes sightwinging, ear-training and keyboard experiences.
 Open to all students with consent of instructor.
 Required of students planning a music major or minor.
 EL.

-MUS 172 Music Theory 1.4-5 cr.
+MUS 172 Music Theory I. 4-5 cr.
 Continuation of MUS 171.
-Prorect Music 171.
-EL.
+Prereq: Music 171, EL.

 MUS 173 Music Literature and Appreciation.
 3 cr.
 A guide to the understanding of music through listening experiences in the various styles and historical periods.
-HFA/FA/-SQ(174)
+HFA/FA/SQ(174).

-MUS 174 Music Liferature and Appreciation.
+MUS 174 Music Literature and Appreciation.
 3 cr.
-A guide to the understanding of music through listening expensions in the various musical styles and historical periods.
-Although a continuation of MUS 173, MUS 173 is not a prerequisite for admission to this course.
-HPAFA/SQ(173).
+A guide to the understanding of music through listening experiences in the vatious musical styles and historical periods.
+Although a continuation of MUS 173, MUS 173 is not a precogniste for admission to this course.
+HEA/EA/ SQ/173).

 MUS 271 Music Theory II.
-4-5 pr.
-A continuation of MUS 172 with an introduction to non-functional hermony and counterpoint.
-A continuation of sight-singing, ear-training, and keyboard work.
-Prereq: MUS 172, EL
+4-5 cr.
+A continuation of MUS 172 with an introduction to non-functional harmony and counterpoint.
+A continuation of sight-singing, car-training and keyboard work.
+Prereg: MUS 172.

-MUS 272 Music Theory II.
-4.5 cr.
-A continuation of MUS 277.
-Froreq: MUS 271.
 EL.
+MUS 272 Music Theory II, 4-5 cr.
+A continuation of MUS 271 Prereq.
+MUS 271.
+EL.

-MUS 273-Jazz History and Appreciation.
-2-3 or.
-An introduction to the sigles and form of jazz through a study of its history, therature, outimal influences, and musical structure.
-Includes recorded listening experiences.
-HFA/FA/HP/CC/ ES.
+MUS 273 Jazz History and Appreciation.
+2-8 or, An introduction to the styles and form of jazz through a study piits history, literature, cultural influences and musical structure, includes recorded listening experiences.
+HFA/FA/HP/ CG/ES.

 MUS 275 History of Western Music.
-3 cr.
-A survey of the historical nevelopment of musical style and theoretical concepts from ancient Greece to 1750.
-Required of shoents clanning a music major.
-Prereq, MUS 172 pricons instr HEA/FA/HB/PT/SQ(276).
+8 cr.
+A survey of the historical development of musical style and theoretical concepts from ancient Greece to 1750.
+Required of students planning a music major.
+Prereq: MUS 172 or cons.
+Instr.
+HFA/FA/HP/PT/SQ(276).

-MUS 276 History of Westam Music.
-3 cr.
+MUS 276 History of Western Music, 3 cr.
 A continuation of MUS 275 from 1750 to the present.
 Required of students planning a music major.
-Proreq: MUS 172 of const instr INFA/FA/HP/PT/SQ(275).
+Preteq: MUS 172 or consinstr.
+HFA/FA/HP/PT/SQ(275)

-MUS 280 Conducting, 2 cr.
-Conducting techniques; emphasis on practical application to vocal and instrumental groups.
+MUS 280 Conducting: 2 cr.
+Conducting techniques: emphasis on practical application to vocal and instrumental groups.
 EL.

-MUS 281 Conducting, 2 or A continuation of MUS 280, EL.
+MUS 281 Conducting, 2 cr.
+A continuation of MUS 280.
+EL

-MUS 295 Selected Studies, 0-3 cr.
-Single course offenngs not listed in the catalog, reliceting individual campus interests.
-Prereq: cons. instr. \
+MUS 295 Selected Studios.
+0-3 cr.
+Single course offelings not listed in the catalog, reflecting individual campus interests.

-MUS 299 Independent Study, 0-3 or.
-Readings, papers, reports, or projects to be determined by the instructor.
 Prereq: cons.
-Instr. \
+Instr.

+MUS 299 Independent Study, 0-8 cr.
+Readings, papers, reports or projects to be determined by the instructor Prerect cons.
+Instr.

-MUA 299 Independent Study, 0-3 sr. Recitals, musicals, opera, theater, opera workshops. \
+MUA 299 Independent Study, 0-8 cr.
+Recitaia, musicala, opera, theater, opera workshops, ~